-‘Alaskan Bush People’ Season Premiere Is Now, Officially, Delayed, And May Not Even Air, Per ‘TVLine’
+‘Alaskan Bush People’ Season Premiere Is Now Officially Delayed And May Not Even Air, Per ‘TVLine’

 So, as of right now, the new season of Alaskan Bush People is indefinitely shelved, and there’s a question of whether it will even make it to air.

 But according to Monsters and Critics, the eighth season of the show is still scheduled to go as planned.
-In fact, as the season premiere date looms closer, more and more fans are becoming proactive in promoting the show on their social media pages, and interacting with the cast on their social media pages.
+In fact, as the season premiere date looms closer, more and more fans are becoming proactive in promoting the show on their social media pages and interacting with the cast on their social media pages.

-The outlet spoke to the Discovery Networks head honcho, who confirmed that despite the rumors, the eighth season of Alaskan Bush People is going forward as planned, and the show has not been canceled.
+The outlet spoke to the Discovery head honcho, who confirmed that despite the rumors, the eighth season of Alaskan Bush People is going forward as planned, and the show has not been canceled.

 Has anyone else actually fried an egg outside? #AlaskanBushPeople pic.twitter.com/NM8o7sjYxs